grange85/ahfow-www/collections/_posts/2016/2016-12-18-luna-in-the-usa-and-uk-3-brooklyn-1.md

 <p>Suddenly Sean's guitar just stops working during his solo on Tracy I Love You. &ldquo;We're powerless&rdquo;, someone says.
 These things only make Luna shows even better.
 Or at least they make things more relaxed.
 Sometimes they loosen things up.
 And the shows gets better.</p>

-<div class="col-md-6 pull-right"><blockquote>Something to move your feet to, your toes, your brain cells are left out, the knees are in, the hips, the chest, the shoulders too, the head, but not the brain.</blockquote></div>
+<div class="col-md-6 float-right"><blockquote>Something to move your feet to, your toes, your brain cells are left out, the knees are in, the hips, the chest, the shoulders too, the head, but not the brain.</blockquote></div>

 <p>It's just pure happiness, still happiness, to watch this band.
 They're good to hear, but even better to watch.
 The power is on again.
 And they play the end part of Tracy I Love You.
 It's brilliant.
 Totally brilliant. &ldquo;That was professional&rdquo;, Frank says. &ldquo;It's like a dual wedding&rdquo;, Sean says. &ldquo;I don't remember how to play Ihop&rdquo;, Dean says.
 People always wants to hear things they don't play.
 Fascinating.
 And they tease us.
 Starts to play the intro.
 But no. No no no. I think Dean hates it.
 They start to talk about Dunkin' Donuts instead.
 It's Luna.
 There's talk.
 This time, I prefer Deans next words. &ldquo;All of a sudden.&rdquo;</p>